 How do I run a basic search for cases?

-Go to the primary law tab and enter your search terms.
-You may enter the docket number, numeric citation such as “55 Cal.App.4th 172” or571 F.3d 873”, party citation such as “People v.
+Using the centralized search on the homepage, you may enter the docket number, numeric citation such as “55 Cal.App.4th 172” or “571 F.3d 873”, party citation such as “People v.
 Jones”, or any search terms related to the case.
+You can access the case by clicking the result in the drop down suggestions or by clicking search or hitting enter to be taken to the All search results page.

 How do I run a basic search for statutes?

-You may enter the title of the statute or an abbreviation of the title followed by a section number, such as “Public Utility Code 10001” or “PUC 10001”.
+Using the centralized search on the homepage, you may enter the title of the statute or an abbreviation of the title followed by a section number, such as “Public Utility Code 10001” or “PUC 10001”.
 You may also enter any search terms related to the statute.
+You can access the case by clicking the result in the drop down suggestions or by clicking search or hitting enter to be taken to the All search results page.

 Can you filter or narrow down search results for cases?